What Interested You In Practicing Family Law In Maryland?

 If it’s an amicable divorce and everything has been worked out, you shouldn’t need to hire a lawyer.
 Unless you request a waiver—and these are very rare—to get a divorce one needs to pay the $165 filing fee to file for an Absolute Divorce or Limited Divorce.
 Once the other person is served, and an Answer is filed or a Default is entered, the court will enter the case for a 10-minute uncontested hearing.
 If testimony taken is sufficient, a divorce will be granted.

 It is not prudent, and maybe even unethical, to represent both sides to a divorce proceeding.
-Unless it’s a mediation where you’re trying to get the matter resolved on behalf of both parties, one lawyer shouldn’t represent both Plaintiff and Defendant in a divorce proceeding.
+Unless it’s a

 Do I Need a Valid Reason to File for Divorce in Maryland?

 The actual grounds that are listed for an absolute divorce can be found in Maryland Law Family Code 7-103.
 The most commonly used ones are mutual consent and that’s for parties who don’t have a minor child in common.
-The other most commonly used one is a one year separation.
-Those are two (2) no fault grounds in Maryland.
-Everything else is fault based, meaning you’ll have to prove adultery or you’ll have to prove cruelty or you’ll have to prove desertion, so on and so forth.
+The other most commonly used one is a

 Is There a Mandatory Period of Separation Prior to Filing For Divorce in Maryland?

 If the parties are separated for less than a year, the result may be a limited divorce or being legally separated.
 If you want an absolute divorce (a complete divorce) you must be separated for one full calendar year uninterrupted.
 I’ve had people try to piece/patch time together, “Oh, we were separated three months, got back together, and we’ve been separated 10 months.”
 No, it has to be continuous and uninterrupted for one full calendar year to get what we call an absolute or a complete divorce in Maryland.
+Get answers to more questions related to divorce in Maryland by contacting a Prince George’s County family law lawyer at 800-400-2350 right away.

 For more information on Practicing Family Law in Maryland, a free initial case evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (800) 400-2350 today.